frontrowhealth/brand-library/mira_setup.md

 1. Click in the visual editor where you want to add the qualitative data widget, likely just above the site footer.
 Select "Custom liquid".
 1. Copy the code from `./shopify/qualitative-data.liquid` and paste it into the input box for "custom liquid".
 1. Save and preview site.
 Test that the link in the quantitative data snippet goes to the reviews section.

+### Later if you add more products to our store
+#### Add metafield definition

+*You can skip this step if all of your products have BOTH quantiative and qualitative data.*

+1. Add another definition called, `frontrow-no-reviews` with type "Single line string"
+1. Click "Save".
+1. Exit out of the settings modal.

+#### Add metafield value for products that have no provider testimonials

+*You can skip this step if all of your products have BOTH quantiative and qualitative data.*

+1. Navigate to the "Products" section in the left hand navigation.
+2. Select a product that has ONLY quantitative data.
+3. Scroll to the bottom of the page.
+Add the value `true` in the new metafield input.
+Save the product.
+1. Repeat this process for any products that have ONLY quantitative data.

+Be sure to update the metafield value for provider count for these products too.
+The quantitative data widget will show up automatically and will link to Frontrow's overview page if there aren't provider testimonials for that products.